tuxintux/TurboDiffusion/README.md

 ## Inference
 For GPUs with more than 40GB of GPU memory, **e.g., H100, we recommend using the unquantized checkpoint (without `-quant`) and removing `--quant_linear` from the command.**

-1. Download the Wan2.1 VAE and umT5 text encoder checkpoints from the official [Wan2.1](https://huggingface.co/Wan-AI/Wan2.1-T2V-1.3B) repository on Huggingface:
+1. Download the Wan2.1 VAE (**applicable for both Wan2.1 and Wan2.2**) and umT5 text encoder checkpoints from the official [Wan2.1](https://huggingface.co/Wan-AI/Wan2.1-T2V-1.3B) repository on Huggingface:

     ```bash
     mkdir checkpoints